beaujeant/beaujeant.github.io/AppSec101/lab.md

 fs             0x0	0
 gs             0x33	51
 ```

-> We will learn more about registers in the chapter [CPU](#), but for now, you have to see registers as a collection of 32 bits variable available to the CPU, where read/write access is much faster than access to "normal" memory.

 To read memory locations, including instructions (since instruction are located in memory), you can use the command `x` (for eXamine).
 The command `x` has the following format: